Kennyslaboratory/Reverse-Engineering-Cheatsheet/Windows RE/README.md

 ### DLL Injection - (Creating a Fake DLL)
 The method of hooking the API through a DLL, also called, "DLL Injection".
 For example, we can create a fake DLL that has exactly the same export function as `kernel32.dll` and has exactly the same behavior, and make the .exe file recognize the DLL as if it were a real `kernel32.dll`.

+**4 Steps of DDL Injection**
+  - Attach to the process
+  - Allocate Memory within the process
+  - Copy the DLL or the DLL Path into the processes memory and determine appropriate memory addresses
+  - Instruct the process to Execute your DLL

 ... *[to be continued]* ...